-By verifying each other’s encryption keys, you and the person with whom you are communicating add another layer of protection to your conversation by confirming each other’s identities.
+By verifying each other’s encryption keys, you and the other person confirm each other’s identities.
+In this way, you add another layer of protection to your conversation.
 This makes you certain that you are always talking to the right person.
 Crypho makes it simple to manage key signing and verification.

 When verifying keys, it is important that you actually check that you are communicating with the correct person.
 This is why verification should be done through a different medium than Crypho itself — called out-of-band verification.

 - Meet in person and verify: If it can be arranged safely and conveniently, the ideal way is to meet in person and verify keys face-to-face.
 Crypho’s mobile app has convenient provisions for this: your key fingerprint is available as a scannable QR code, and scanning each other’s fingerprints is convenient and quick.

 - Verify via phone: If meeting in person is not an option, telephone is a good alternative.
 Talking on the phone makes it easy to confirm that you are talking to the correct person and not an impostor.
 Crypho has convenient six-word fingerprints that can easily be communicated over the phone and entered in the app for verification.